microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 It's hard to say if it's a pro or con, but the Web Animations API has higher priority in applying styles of CSS properties.
 This means that users cannot apply CSS to elements that are animated with the Web Animations API and replace motion.

-However, they could be combined using [`compiste` property](https://developer.mozilla.org/en-US/docs/Web/API/KeyframeEffect/composite).
+However, they could be combined using [`composite` property](https://developer.mozilla.org/en-US/docs/Web/API/KeyframeEffect/composite).

 [An example on Stackblitz](https://stackblitz.com/edit/stackblitz-starters-qgseij)